 Exams: Three exams (60 minutes each) will be given on the dates provided.
 The final exam is 2 hours.
 All exams will start promptly at the time listed so do not be late as you will not be granted additional time.
 You must have your student ID (or other form of ID) with you to take the exams.
 All exams will be closed book and closed notes and no other study aids are permitted.
+You will be allowed to use a non-programmable scientific calculator (see below for specifics).
+If you have a course conflict that overlaps with these exam times, it is your responsibility to make arrangements with the course instructor to take the exam at the alternate exam time within the first 3 weeks of classes (1 week before the 1st exam).

-Exam I Monday, October 2 nd , 4:40 - 5:40pm (1 hour) Exam II Monday, October 30 th , 4:40 - 5:40pm (1 hour) Exam III Monday, December 4 th , 4:40 - 5:40pm (1 hour) Final Exam: Wednesday, December 20 th , 1:30 - 3:30pm (2 hours)
+Exam I Monday, February 13th, 4:40-5:40pm (1 hour) Exam II Monday, March 26th, 4:40-5:40pm (1 hour) Exam III Monday, April 30th, 4:40-5:40pm (1 hour) Final Exam: Tuesday, May 8th, 8:00-10:00am (2 hours)